- Welcome -

 3. Symbolic Representations:

 Dreams employ symbolism that can be interpreted for deeper meaning.
 Symbols related to food, body image, control, and self-worth may appear, providing insight into the psychological drivers of disordered eating.
-Analyzing and exploring these symbols aid self-reflection and understanding.
+Analyzing and exploring these symbols aids in self-reflection and understanding.

 4. Unconscious Processing: